Miyuki (manga)

 Miyuki was Adachi's first manga adapted as an anime.
-The 37-episode anime series was broadcast from 31 March 1983 until 20 April 1984 on the Fuji Television network.
-The movie version was released on 16 September 1983.
-The television drama, produced by Fuji TV and Kyodo Television (a television production house), aired on 4 August 1986.
+The 37-episode anime series was broadcast from March 31, 1983, until April 20, 1984, on the Fuji Television network.
+The live-action film version was released on September 16, 1983.
+The television drama, produced by Fuji TV and Kyodo Television (a television production house), aired on August 4, 1986.
 The anime has been dubbed into several other languages including French and Spanish.

-Storyline
+Plot

 Masato Wakamatsu, 16 years old, is working at the beach one summer.
 Having made a bad impression on his classmate/crush Miyuki Kashima, he makes a pass at another pretty girl.
 To Masato's shock, the girl turns out to be his younger stepsister Miyuki (15), who has been living abroad with their father for the past six years.

 As school progresses, Masato starts dating Miyuki Kashima.
 He and his sister Miyuki are living alone together, and he is troubled by his conflicting emotions: filial and romantic feelings toward a sister who may or may not know she is not related to him by blood.